Skip to main content

 Be cautious with buffets in summer heat

-During hot summer months, avoid buffet items that have been sitting at room temperature for extended periods.
+In the summer heat, skip buffet dishes that have been sitting out at room temperature for a while.

 MEDIUM